JohanPlAr/chatPost/README.md

 The live website can be accessed by visiting this [link](https://chatPost.onrender.com).

-This web application is a social network for individuals who wish to share their knowledge and experiences with others while staying connected with like-minded people.
-The platform enables users to engage with each other by creating posts, commenting, and reacting to the content shared by others.
+This web application is a social network for groups of individuals who wish to share their knowledge and experiences.
+As admin you can choose the topics to set the discussions are expected.
+The app can be adjusted for family, friends, students or any other groups that wish to stay connected.
+The platform enables users to engage with each other by creating rooms, posts, commenting, and reacting to the content shared by others.
+By becoming friends you can restrict or allow access to your rooms.

 ## User Experience Design